 In October of 2021, the FASB issued ASU No. 2021-08, Business Combinations (Topic 805): Accounting for Contract Assets and Contract Liabilities from Contracts with Customers, which improves the accounting for acquired revenue contracts with customers in a business combination by addressing diversity in practice and inconsistency related to recognition of an acquired contract liability and payment terms and their effect on subsequent revenue recognized by the acquirer.
-The Company plans to adopt ASU 2021-08 when required, which will be for fiscal years beginning after December 15, 2022, including interim periods within the fiscal years, and should be applied prospectively to business combinations occurring on or after the effective date of this ASU.
-Although this ASU has no current effect on the Company's condensed consolidated financial statements, there could be an effect for any business combinations taking place after the effective date of this ASU.
+The ASU is effective for fiscal years beginning after December 15, 2022, and interim periods within those fiscal years.
+The Company plans to adopt the ASU effective July 1, 2023, and will apply it prospectively to business combinations occurring on or after that date.